 One of the historic centers of Portugal with the highest concentration of monuments.
 You’ll visit the churches of ‘São João Baptista’ and of ‘Santa Maria do Olival’ and the oldest Jewish synagogue in the country.

 After the extinction of the Knights Templars in 1312, King Dinis creates a new religious militia the Military Order of Our Lord Jesus Christ, claiming the need to defend Portugal from Islam.
 The headquarters of the Order of Christ is set up in the former Knights Templars headquarters in 1357 where it will remain for centuries.
 Regarded as one of the greatest monastic complex in Europe was classified by UNESCO as a world heritage site in 1983.
 Inside we can see the Charola, the Knights round temple, the unique western window designed in Portuguese late gothic style and the main cloister, a masterpiece of Renaissance architecture.

-Known as the city of the students, offers centuries of culture and history.
-Here you can visit the oldest university of Europe and its world famous library and walk the downtown city centre.
+Known as the city of the students, it offers centuries of culture and history.
+Here you can visit the oldest university of Europe and its world famous library and walk the downtown city center.

 Considered the Venice of Portugal, here you will take a boat trip through the city’s canals before your arrival at Porto.